-And, after the game, Van Persie lamented his inability to hand Sir Alex Ferguson's a potentially decisive victory in the Spanish capital.
+And, after the game, Van Persie lamented his inability to hand Sir Alex Ferguson's side a potentially decisive victory in the Spanish capital.

 "I had three in the second half, especially the other when I hit the bar," the former Arsenal hitman told Sky Sports.